Compliance

 Acquisition of Privacy Mark

 “Privacy Mark” certification was granted to our company in February 1999, and has been renewed every two years.
 This certification was also granted to many of our subsidiaries by September 2008.
-In December 2001, we acquired both domestic and international information security management system certifications (2 certifications: ISMS and BS7799) for the information system operation service at our Data Center.
+In December 2001, we acquired both domestic and international information security management system certifications (two certifications: ISMS and BS7799) for the information system operation service at our data centers.